 The excursion usually lasts 40 minutes.
 The cost is $40-50 per person.

-Snorkelling with whale sharks.
+Snorkeling with whale sharks.
 A truly unique opportunity to swim with the largest fish in the world – whale sharks.
-The size of these giants can reach 12 meters lengtt!
-At the same time they are absolutely harmless for humans because they eat plankton.
-The most popular places where they can be found in Maldives are Dhigurah, Dhangethi, Omadhoo.
+The size of these giants can reach 12 meters length!
+At the same time, they are absolutely harmless for humans because they eat plankton.
+The most popular places where they can be found in the Maldives are Dhigurah, Dhangethi, Omadhoo.

 But it is not 100% guaranteed that you can see sharks during your trip.

 When going to big game fishing you’re given a bigger fishing tackle box, and that means that you’ll be hunting big fish at sea!
-But in this case you usually take a photo with the fish you caught and then let them free.
-The cost starts from $150 per person.
+But in this case, you usually take a photo with the fish you caught and then let them free.
+The cost starts at $150 per person.

 Romantic dinner on the beach/a picnic island/a sandbank.
-In case of the sandbank, it depends on the rise of the tide.
+In the case of the sandbank, it depends on the rise of the tide.
 If the tides are high on the day of the excursion, the sandbank is flooded.
 The cost is $80-140 per two persons.
-Setting, the dinner itself and transfer (to the picnic island or the sandbank) are included.
+The setting, the dinner itself, and transfer (to the picnic island or the sandbank) are included.

 Visiting a floating bar.
 Alcohol is forbidden on the islands, but not afloat, so some enterprising Maldivians decided to reconstruct their boats into floating bars.
 They can be seen not by every local island.
 Today they can be spotted only near Maafushi.
 It is forbidden to take alcohol to the island.
 You can drink only there.

 Water sports.
-Not every island has its own water sports centre.
-There you can usually hire a kayak, a wakeboard, a jetski; try parasailing, funtube, bananaride, windsurfing.
+Not every island has its own water sports center.
+There you can usually hire a kayak, a wakeboard, a jetski; try parasailing, fun tube, banana ride, windsurfing.

-There are several types of transfer in Maldives: a ferry, a speedboat, a private speedboat, a seaplane, and domestic airlines.
+There are several types of transfers in the Maldives: a ferry, a speedboat, a private speedboat, a seaplane, and domestic airlines.
 Let’s consider their main advantages and disadvantages.